oo2smh/notes/Active/ps-pedac.md

   - Use interval notation from mathematics [exclusive] and (inclusive) to specify possible values
 - Input Validation
   - Can we assume that the input is always a certain data type?
-- If we can assume the data type, can we assume that within that data type, it won't be a weird value such as 0, -0, <0, '', [], etc?
+    - If we can assume the data type, can we assume that within that data type, it won't be a weird value such as `0, -0, <0, '', []`?
-- Definitions of terms
+- Term Definitions
   - Examples: word, palindrome,adjacent, consecutive, etc
 </details> <!---------------------->

 <details> <summary>🐝 Strings</summary>